BolasLien/recipe/README.md

 # Recipe App MVP

-This project is a minimal Next.js recipe website.
-It allows users to add recipes, upload photos to Supabase Storage, and view recipe details.
+This project is a minimal Next.js recipe website built with TypeScript, Tailwind CSS and Supabase.

 ## Development